w3f/polkadot-wiki/docs/learn/learn-collator.md

 being full nodes of the relay chain, they are all aware of each other as peers.
 This makes it possible for them to send messages from parachain A to parachain B.

-## Taking the Case for One Parachain
+## Path of a Parachain Block

 The start of a new block candidate is initiated with a block creation time.
 The collator aggregates all new transactions at the end of the process.
 When doing so, the collator signs the _parachain block candidate_ and produces state transition proofs (Proof-of-Validity, PoV), a summary of the final account balances caused by the transactions in the candidate block.
-The collator sends the candidate block and PoV to the parachain validators, so-called para-validators.
+The collator sends the candidate block and PoV to the parachain validators, so-called para-validators on a Polkadot core.
 The para-validators verify the transactions within the parachain block candidate.
-Upon verification, and if all is well, the candidate becomes _backable_ and a para-validator shares the candidate block with the relay chain.
+Upon verification, and if all is well, the candidate becomes _backable_ and a para-validator shares the candidate block with other validators for additional checking.
+The parachain block can be included in the relay chain if no disputes arise.

 ![parachain candidate block diagram](../assets/polkadot-consensus-example-1.png)